• Skip to main content

 Recommended hotels in Hongqiao

-• Hyatt Place Shanghai Tianshan Plaza: Featuring modern rooms and a location steps away Gubei Road, a metro station, and several shopping malls & restaurants, this 3.5-star is a superb choice for travellers looking to stay in the area.
+• Hyatt Place Shanghai Tianshan Plaza: Featuring modern rooms and a location steps away Gubei Road, a metro station, and several shopping malls & restaurants, this mid-range hotel is a superb choice for travellers.
 The facilities here—including 24-hour fitness centre and indoor pool—are fantastic.

 • Mercure Shanghai Hongqiao Soho: A brand-new hotel with an eye-popping style that’s a cut above the usual brand-name chain offerings.
 Rooms are absolutely huge by Asian standards.